 Tennis -- and top-seeded Jimmy Connors of the United States had a straight sets win over fellow countryman Arthur Ashe in the finals of the U.

-Tennis -- and top-seeded Jimmy Connors of the United States had a straight sets win over fellow countryman Arthur Ashe in the finals of the U.S. Professional indoor Tennis Championship in Philadelphia.
+Background: Tennis -- and top-seeded Jimmy Connors of the United States had a straight sets win over fellow countryman Arthur Ashe in the finals of the U.S. Professional indoor Tennis Championship in Philadelphia.
 Thirty-five year-old Ashe -- seeded tenth -- had done well to beat number four seed Vias Gerulaitis in the semi-final.
 But he was no match for Connors on Sunday (28 January).

 SYNOPSIS: Connors, serving at set point in the first set, met little serious resistance.

 Ashe put up more of a fight in the second set, but the couldn't keep up with the pace.
 It was revenge for Connors at last, after losing to Ashe at Wimbledon in 1975.